Heartburn is the name given to the burning feeling or heat that begins in your chest or throat and rises upwards to the throat.

 Trapped wind is a very common condition causing pain or discomfort around the digestive system, usually due to a build up of pressure in your stomach or abdomen.

 Heartburn is very common during pregnancy especially during the third trimester.
-Heartburn affects 22% of women in the first trimester, 39% in the second and 72% in the last.
+Heartburn affects 22% of women in the first trimester, 39% in the second and up to 72% in the last.

 Breakfast is widely regarded as the most important meal of the day - but many of us skip it because we'd rather push the snooze button and have an extra five minutes in bed.